 Texas law requires that CPRIT grant awards be made by contract between the applicant and CPRIT.
 CPRIT grant awards are made to institutions or organizations, not to individuals.
 Award contract negotiation and execution will commence once the CPRIT Oversight Committee has approved an application for a grant award.
 CPRIT may require, as a condition of receiving a grant award, that the grant recipient use CPRIT's electronic Grant Management System to exchange, execute, and verify legally binding grant contract documents and grant award reports.
-Such use shall be in accordance with CPRIT's electronic signature policy as set forth in Chapter 701, Section 701.25.
+Such use shall be in accordance with CPRIT's electronic signature policy as set forth in chapter 701, section 701.25.

 Texas law specifies several components that must be addressed by the award contract, including needed compliance and assurance documentation, budgetary review, progress and fiscal monitoring, and terms relating to revenue sharing and intellectual property rights.
-These contract provisions are specified in CPRIT's Administrative Rules, which are available at www.cprit.state.tx.us.
-Applicants are advised to review CPRIT's Administrative Rules related to contractual requirements associated with CPRIT grant awards and limitations related to the use of CPRIT grant awards as set forth in Chapter 703, Sections 703.10, 703.12.
+These contract provisions are specified in CPRIT's Administrative Rules, which are available at www.cprit.texas.gov.
+Applicants are advised to review CPRIT's Administrative Rules related to contractual requirements associated with CPRIT grant awards and limitations related to the use of CPRIT grant awards as set forth in chapter.703, sections.703.10, 703.12.

-Prior to disbursement of grant award funds, the grant recipient organization must demonstrate that it has adopted and enforces a tobacco-free workplace policy consistent with the requirements set forth in CPRIT's Administrative Rules, Chapter 703, Section 703.20.
+Prior to disbursement of grant award funds, the grant recipient organization must demonstrate that it has adopted and enforces a tobacco-free workplace policy consistent with the requirements set forth in CPRIT's Administrative Rules, chapter 703, section 703.20.

 CPRIT requires award recipients to submit an annual progress report.
 These reports summarize the progress made toward the research goals and address plans for the upcoming year.
 In addition, fiscal reporting, human studies reporting, and vertebrate animal use reporting will be required as appropriate.
 Continuation of funding is contingent upon the timely receipt of these reports.
 Failure to provide timely and complete reports may waive reimbursement of grant award costs and may result in the termination of award contract.
-Forms and instructions will be made available at www.cprit.state.tx.us.